sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 ToastStunt supports 64 bit integers, but it can also be configured to support 32 bit.
 In MOO programs, integers are written just as you see them here, an optional minus sign followed by a non-empty sequence of decimal digits.
 In particular, you may not put commas, periods, or spaces in the middle of large integers, as we sometimes do in English and other natural languages (e.g. 2,147,483,647).

+> Note: The value $maxint and $minint define in the server the maximum integers support.
+These are set automatically with ToastCore.
+If you are migrating from LambdaMOO it is still a good idea to check that these numbers are being set properly.

 #### Real Number Type

 Real numbers in MOO are represented as they are in almost all other programming languages, using so-called _floating-point_ numbers.
 These have certain (large) limits on size and precision that make them useful for a wide range of applications.
 Floating-point numbers are written with an optional minus sign followed by a non-empty sequence of digits punctuated at some point with a decimal point '.' and/or followed by a scientific-notation marker (the letter 'E' or 'e' followed by an optional sign and one or more digits).
 Here are some examples of floating-point numbers: